[HISTORY: Adopted by the Borough Council of the Borough of Schwenksville 9-8-2011 by Ord. No. 366. Amendments noted where applicable.]

 Every keeper of any animal shall cause all feed provided therefor to be stored and kept in a ratproof and flytight building, box, container or receptacle.

-It shall be unlawful for any person to keep any household pet, except as provided in this section.
+It shall be unlawful for any person to keep any household pet, whether kept inside or outside, except as provided in this section.

-If any such pet shall be kept in a dwelling owned or occupied by its owner, such owner shall be required to follow such procedures and practices as to the number of such pets to be kept there and as to sanitation to ensure that no public nuisance shall be created or maintained and no threat to the health of persons living in the dwelling or elsewhere than in such dwelling shall be created.
+If any such pet shall be kept in a dwelling owned, occupied, or leased for occupancy by its owner, such owner and their tenant shall be required to follow such procedures and practices as to comply with limits on the number of such pets to be kept there and to take such sanitation measures necessary to ensure that no public nuisance shall be created or maintained and no threat to the health of persons living in the dwelling or elsewhere than in such dwelling shall be created.

 Except for species of fish, it shall be unlawful to keep more than five animals, three months of age or older, on any premises, regardless of the number of owners, unless said premises is a zoo, petting zoo, menagerie, kennel, aviary, cattery, pet shop or veterinary clinic that has received zoning approval to operate as such, as well as the appropriate licenses and/or certifications required for said operation.